yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 If an "identifier" object of type "dns" was included, the IdO MUST validate the specified CNAME at this point in the flow.
 The NDC and IdO may have a pre-established list of valid CNAME values.
-At the minimum, the IdO MUST verify that both DNS names are syntactically valid.
+At the minimum, the IdO MUST verify that both DNS names are syntactically valid, to prevent a malicious NDC from injecting arbitrary data into a DNS zone file.

 Following this validation, the IdO can add the CNAME records to its
 zone: